Did you get a new boa constrictor, and you’re wondering about its age?

 How Long Do Boa Constrictors Live

-A boa constrictor’s lifespan is mostly dependent on environmental factors such as a steady diet, proper habitat, and immediate care of illnesses.
+A boa constrictor’s lifespan is primarily dependent on environmental factors such as a steady diet, proper habitat, and immediate care of illnesses.

 As pets, the average life expectancy of a boa constrictor is 30 years.

 The average range is from 20 to 40 years.

 In some cases, boa constrictors have been known to live longer than this time frame, but it’s not common.

 The best thing you can do for your pet to keep it alive as long as possible is to ensure the habitat markings are set precisely right and the diet is proper and steady.

 Learn more about how long a boa constrictor lives.